Cladosictis: Description

 Cladosictis was a fox-like creature that was around 80 cm long.
 Cladosictis probably hunted for eggs and small animals in the low undergrowth, using its low posture for cover.
 With sharp canines and slicing carnassials, Cladosictiss teeth were similar to those of carnivorans, although the groups were unrelated.

+Palaeobiology

+The absolute value of the bite force of Cladosictis patagonica was extremely similar to that of the grey fox (Urocyon cinereoargenteus), while its bite force quotient (BFQ) was comparable to that of the red fox (Vulpes vulpes), the Arctic fox (Vulpes lagopus), and the golden jackal (Canis aureus).